 The well-intentioned sports drama “Slamma Jamma” (RiverRain Productions) occasionally comes to tepid life on basketball courts.
 But a weak script, together with production values indicative of a low budget, keep it hobbled as a story of redemption and Christian faith.

-The film contains excessive sexual content, including aberrant acts, graphic activity and much nudity, several uses of profanity and occasional rough and crude language.
-The Catholic News Service classification is O — morally offensive.
+The film contains some gory deaths and gruesome images, a few uses of profanity as well as numerous rough and several crude terms.
+The Catholic News Service classification is A-III — adults.
 The Motion Picture Association of America rating is R — restricted.
-Under 17 requires accompanying parent or adult guardian.
+Under 17 requires accompanying parent or adult guardian